oracle-livelabs/oic/oic-gen3/experiential/erpcloud-business-event/introduction/introduction.md

 - Support for the bulk data import operation
 - Support for invocation of stored procedures in the Oracle database.
 - Support for updating or inserting multiple records in a single request.

-## Objectives
-In this workshop, you will learn the following:
-- Create Connections and Integrations in OIC
-- Capture ERP Purchase Order events and orchestrate the data to a target database table

-## Prerequisites
-This lab assumes you have the following:
-- Oracle Free Tier, Always Free, Paid or Live Labs Cloud Account
-- Oracle Integration environment
-- Oracle Autonomous Database environment (either ADW or ATP)
-- Oracle ERP Cloud access

 You may now **proceed to the next lab**.